2. Scheduling

 Start skipped executions as soon as possible |

-When setting up a cron expression, a hint displays it in a human readable format.
-Furthermore, when you click on each of the field in the expression, the hint expands, indicating which part of the expression you are editing and listing symbols, their meaning and values that can be used in the expression.
+When setting up a cron expression, a hint displays it in a human-readable format.
+Furthermore, when you click on each field in the expression, the hint expands, indicating which part of the expression you are editing, and listing symbols, their meaning, and values that can be used in the expression.

-In Cluster environment, you can set the node on which the scheduled task will be launched.
+In a cluster environment, you can set the node on which the scheduled task will be launched.
 If not set, the node will be selected automatically from all available nodes (but always just one).

 If you choose: